Regaining F-1 Status

 - Schedule an appointment with your assigned International Student Advisor to discuss your options to regain F-1 status.
 At the appointment the ISS adviser will review your eligibility for F-1 reinstatement and will discuss the application process.

-- Submit online Reinstatement request to the International Programs Office.
+- Submit the Reinstatement request via your online profile in the Request & Document Center.to the International Programs Office.
 You will be asked to upload copies of the following documents: